yext/search-core/docs/search-core.basesearchconfig.experiencekey.md

 ## BaseSearchConfig.experienceKey property

-The experience key of the answers experience.
+The experience key of the search experience.

 <b>Signature:</b>